hydroper/as3parser/README.md

     - [ ] `Embed(...)`
       - The arguments may be key-value entries each as an identifier key followed by `=` followed by a string or text property value.
       - An entry may be a keyless entry.
+- [ ] `CssParserFacade::parse_text()`
+  - [ ] Parses a series of tokens that together form an unquoted list of characters, such as URLs in `url(../font.ttf)`, and font names in `font-family: Font 1, _serif;`, into a text.
+Number tokens, identifiers, hash words, and punctuators, are each taken in their raw character forms and concatenated in order.
+    - [ ] Spacing between concatenation: if delta of last offset of a token and the first offset of another token is not zero, a space character is contributed between these tokens.
+  - [ ] If a string is found, it overrides the last parsed text.

 Conform a bit to the Apache Royale sources: